UK inflation edges up as COVID price hit begins to ease

 By David Milliken and William Schomberg

-LONDON (Reuters) -British inflation picked up in March as global oil prices rose and COVID-driven discounts on clothing were lifted, and it is expected to carry on climbing as the economy re-opens from lockdown.
+LONDON (Reuters) - British inflation picked up in March as global oil prices rose and retailers scaled back their COVID-driven discounts, and it is expected to keep climbing as the economy reopens from lockdown.

-Consumer price inflation rose to 0.7% in March from 0.4% in February, just below the average forecast of 0.8% in a Reuters poll of economists, according to official figures published on Wednesday.
+Consumer price inflation rose to 0.7% in March after dipping to just 0.4% in February, slightly below the average forecast of 0.8% in a Reuters poll of economists, according to official figures published on Wednesday.

 "The rate of inflation increased with petrol prices rising and clothes recovering from the falls seen in February," Office for National Statistics official Jonathan Athow said.